jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 In the worst case scenario, if the object has no move-constructor, the compiler might resort to use the copy constructor, which could have been avoided with RVO.

 Now in the **C++ land** nothing really holds true if you look closer at some corner cases.
-And "no-move-on-return-values" rule mentioned right above can be debated for that reason.
+And the "no-move-on-return-values" rule mentioned right above can be debated for that reason.
 Arthur was valiant enough to inquire into this topic and found few cases where a call to **std::move** will BE an optimization.
 Notably, if you return a value with a type convertible to the function's return type thanks to an [explicit conversion operator](https://en.cppreference.com/w/cpp/language/cast_operator), you should apply **std::move**.
 Arthur introduced a new warning in clang [-Wreturn-std-move](https://reviews.llvm.org/D43322) to avoid this pitfall.
 I will gadly turn that warning on as soon as I can.

 I liked the talk for delving into such precise topics ; although, Arthur rushed on quite a few slides and even skipped a whole bunch of them, meaning that there was more to say on this theme.